Follow These 8 Steps to Become a COTA

 The first important step to becoming a COTA is learning about the field of occupational therapy.
 If you are reading this, you have at least heard about occupational therapy to some extent and are seriously considering choosing this career path.

-You may have already seen the incredible benefit that can come from the diligent work of an OT.
-Perhaps you or a loved one have been through the occupational therapy process and saw it work with your own eyes.
+You may have already seen the incredible benefit that can come from the diligent work of an OT practitioner.
+Perhaps you or a loved one have been through the occupational therapy process and saw its benefits with your own eyes.

 Or maybe someone noticed your optimistic, problem solving attitude and told you that occupational therapy would be good fit for you.